-The five-day event with seven locations across the state is a partnership led by the University’s College of Agriculture, Biotechnology & Natural Resources, and its Extension and Experiment Station units.
-Other program partners include local sponsors and U.S. Department of Agriculture’s Risk Management Agency.
+The five-day event with seven locations across the state is a program partnership among University of Nevada Cooperative Extension; the University's College of Agriculture, Biotechnology and Natural Resources; Nevada Department of Agriculture, U.S. Department of Agriculture's Risk Management Agency; and local sponsors.
 Each day, the three- to four-hour program is held at a different location, where experts discuss pertinent topics with participants.
-The cost is $20 per ranch per location attended, which includes lunch or dinner, event proceedings and the “Red Book” recordkeeping guide for cattlemen.
+The cost is $20 per ranch per location attended, which includes lunch or dinner, event proceedings and the "Red Book" recordkeeping guide for cattlemen.

-Experts from the University and the livestock industry will discuss the following topics:
+Experts from the University and Nevada, Reno; Nevada Department of Agriculture; New Mexico State University; and CS Beef Packers will discuss the following topics:

 - Local veterinarian update